After using (and enjoying) belt-drive turntables for over 30 years, I wanted to try something new.

 There was slight adjustment to cartridge loading (now ~105Ω) and slight reduction of tracking force (1.95 – 1.97gm) required.
 Bass power is especially good, still resonant (not unnaturally ‘tight’) but ‘punchy’.
 Midrange ‘presence’ remains very good.

 Below is the Salvation, 30kg packaged, as delivered by Fedex, from UK to NZ.
 The slate plinth, with its 3 support feet installed, waiting for the magnet bearing to be installed.
 A close-up of the sealed slate plinth surface and rubber-damped feet.
-(As mentioned above, magnetic levitation feet yet to be auditioned.)
+(As mentioned above, see magnetic levitation feet later update.)
 Slate plinth (below) with bearing bottom magnet ring installed, with its oil well & spindle shaft.
 Ready for installation of the aluminium platter with top magnet ring.
 Also motor controller box and the rim-drive motor.

 Trans-Fi Salvation webpage